8 Possible Limiting Factors

 8.5 Gastrointestinal problems

-Diarrhea or constipation can reduce the absorption of essential vitamins and minerals.
-If either condition becomes an issue, whole foods and probiotics are often useful.
+Impaired digestive health can reduce the absorption of essential vitamins and minerals.
+Bowel disorders are strongly correlated with psychiatric conditions.4,5 If bowel dysfunction is an issue, whole foods and probiotics are often useful.
 Adequate hydration and a healthy diet with plenty of fiber from fruit and vegetables prevent many problems.

 8.5.1 Bowel disorders

-treatment by severely reducing absorption of essential vitamins and minerals.
-Root causes of constipation are varied.
+Constipation, regardless of its cause, can be a critical limiting factor of DEN treatment by severely reducing absorption of essential vitamins and minerals.
 Depending on the cause of constipation, different measures may be appropriate to rectify the problem according to clinical judgment.

-treatment by preventing absorption of essential vitamins and minerals.
-Causes of diarrhea are varied.
+Diarrhea, regardless of its cause, can severely limit the effectiveness of DEN treatment by preventing absorption of essential vitamins and minerals.
 Depending on the cause of diarrhea, different measures may be appropriate to rectify the problem according to clinical judgment.

-may cause a die-off response, known as the Herxheimer reaction, which presents as flu-like symptoms and can arise anywhere from the first day to the first couple of weeks after beginning the product.
+Note: Antibiotic/antifungal agents may cause a die-off response, known as the Herxheimer reaction, which presents as flu-like symptoms and can arise any time from the first day to the first couple of weeks after beginning to take the product.
 If vomiting occurs, reduce the dosage or introduce an alternate antibiotic/antifungal agent (e.g. caprylic acid, garlic capsules, or oil of oregano).
-Changing antibiotic/anti-fungal products periodically may prevent organisms from adjusting to a single product.
+Changing antibiotic/anti-fungal products periodically may prevent organisms from adjusting to a single agent.
 If there is no Herxheimer reaction, complete the course at recommended levels.

 8.6.1 Antibiotic use